 Did you know that Amazon.com can be an organizing tool?
 No, I don’t mean that you can or should buy organizing products there.
 I mean the site itself.
 Here are a few ways Amazon makes my life more organized, more systematized, and less cluttered.

-It’s hard to remember that Amazon started as an online bookseller back in 1994.
-I’ll admit, I didn’t jump on the electronic book bandwagon when my own book was published in 2011.
-It was really only after getting my iPad and downloaded the free Kindle app that I had the ability to read books anywhere.
-So yes, that means that I don’t own a Kindle, but I read via Kindle on my iPad.
-Follow that?
-But I was all in after discovering that my library system had a robust electronic book lending library, which is driven partly by Amazon and uses the Kindle app.
-Fiction, non-fiction and children’s titles are all accessible with a click.
-Organizing with Amazon Benefit: Save money by accessing all the books that your library allows.
+Remember that Amazon started as an online bookseller back in 1994?
+I didn’t jump on the electronic book bandwagon when my own book was published in 2011.
+It was really only after getting my iPad and downloading the free Kindle app that I had the ability to read books anywhere.
+So yes, I don’t own a Kindle, but I read via Kindle on my iPad.
+What really hooked me was discovering that my local library system had a robust electronic book lending library, which is driven partly by Amazon and uses the Kindle app.
+Fiction, non-fiction and children’s titles are all accessible with a click, even when the library is closed.
+Organizing with Amazon Benefit: Save money by accessing all the books that your library allows, whenever you want.

 And for the kids,